 But many homeowners (particularly people living in urban areas with home shortages) are seeing their home equity position grow.
 Tapping into home equity could allow them to invest outside of their home, or enjoy high dollar indulgences (such as a home remodel).
 But taking on new financial obligations doesn’t always make sense, even when your home is a valuable asset.

 Fraction is an innovative company that’s reimagining the HELOC.
-It operates in British Columbia and Ontario as well as Washington State.
+It operates in British Columbia and Ontario as well as Washington State and Colorado.
 It allows borrowers to take out a no-payment loan using a portion of their house as collateral.
 The repayment begins after ten years or when a borrower sells their home.

-Borrowers pay a minimum interest rate of 5.83-7.08% APR when the loan is repaid, but the “effective” interest rate could rise because Fraction buys an equity stake in your house.
-Fraction’s maximum interest rate is 11.85-15% APR.
+Borrowers pay a minimum interest rate of 7.99% to 9.37% APR when the loan is repaid, but the “effective” interest rate could rise because Fraction buys an equity stake in your house.
+Fraction’s maximum interest rate is 12.49% to 16.02% APR.
 The minimum and maximum APR depend on the loan term (longer loans have higher rates).

-- HELOCs with no monthly payments for five or ten years (or pay when you sell).
+- HELOCs with no monthly payments for five years (or pay when you sell).

 - Option to renew loan after five years.